auteenie/bon-voyage/README.md

 ## 🚀 Mission statement

-Our application, ***Bon Voyage!*** is for girlies who wanna travel the world.
-It allows users to browse + collect passport stamps, learn about countries, and plan itineraries.
-Users will enjoy keeping track of places visited and planning what their next destination will be.
+Our application, ***Bon Voyage!*** is for explorers who are eager to see the world.
+It allows users to collect digital passport stamps, discover new countries, and plan future adventures.
+With Bon Voyage, travelers can track where they've been and dream up their next destination.

 ## 👾 API & React Router